sapcc/maintenance-controller/kubernikus/README.md

   podDeletion:
     period: 20s
     timeout: 5m
+  postDrain: 5s # Duration to be awaited after deleting all pods from a node, could help giving volume controllers enough time to unmount volumes properly, defaults to 10s
 ```
 Also OpenStack credentials have to provided to delete the virtual machine backing a Kubernikus node.
 These have to be placed in `./provider/cloudprovider.conf`.